microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/initiator.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The initiator resource type describes who or what initiated the provisioning event.
+Describes who or what initiated the provisioning event.

 ## Properties